 - At this point, the meat should be almost tender.
 Remove and slice it across the grain (crucial to cut against the grain or it will be tough to chew even if it is cooked properly)

 A progressive dinner involves going from house to house, enjoying a different course at each location.
 With Progressive Eats it’s a virtual party.
-We choose a theme each month, members share recipes suitable for a delicious meal or party, and you can hop from blog to blog to check them out.
+We choose a theme, members share recipes suitable for a delicious meal or party, and you can hop from blog to blog to check them out.
 Come along and see all of the delicious dishes we put together for this virtual party.

 A Pomegranate Party